kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

 go run development/tools/cmd/rendertemplates/main.go --data path/to/directory/with/data/files
 ```

-By default Render Templates will download `config.yaml` and templates files from [GitHub](https://github.com/kyma-project/test-infra).
-You can specify paths to `config.yaml` file and templates directory on command line to override defaults.
+By default, the Render Templates downloads `config.yaml` and templates files from [GitHub](https://github.com/kyma-project/test-infra).
+You can specify paths to the `config.yaml` file and templates directory on the command line to override defaults.

 ### Flags